NeverEnder4/github-search-users/README.md

 - Prettier - For code formatting
 - Husky - For pre-commit linting/testing
 - Craco - To enable absolute imports

+In the package.json there is a validate command which runs the test suite and lints staged files in parallel.
+This command is run in the husky pre-commit hook.

 <a name="install-app"/>